Drink: Juice and plant drinks

 Vegetable juices are usually served warm or cold.
 Different types of vegetables can be used to make vegetable juice such as carrots, tomatoes, cucumbers, celery and many more.
 Some vegetable juices are mixed with some fruit juice to make the vegetable juice taste better.
 Many popular vegetable juices, particularly ones with high tomato content, are high in sodium, and therefore consumption of them for health must be carefully considered.
 Some vegetable juices provide the same health benefits as whole vegetables in terms of reducing risks of cardiovascular disease and cancer.

 Plant milk is a general term for any milk-like product that is derived from a plant source.
 The most common varieties internationally are soy milk, almond milk, rice milk, coconut milk and oat milk.

 Sleep drinks

 A nightcap is a drink taken shortly before bedtime to induce sleep.
 For example, a small alcoholic drink or a cup of warm milk can supposedly promote a good night's sleep.
 Today, most nightcaps and relaxation drinks are generally non-alcoholic beverages containing calming ingredients.
-They are considered beverages which serve to relax a person.
-Unlike other calming beverages, such as tea, warm milk or milk with honey; relaxation drinks almost universally contain more than one active ingredient.
+They are considered beverages that serve to relax a person.
+Unlike other calming beverages, such as tea, warm milk or milk with honey, relaxation drinks almost universally contain more than one active ingredient.
 Relaxation drinks have been known to contain other natural ingredients and are usually free of caffeine and alcohol but some have claimed to contain marijuana.